 Earlier this month, a French provincial court informed me that I had been condemned to a total of 5,000 euros or more in fines and damages for defaming the mayor of Cessy.
 My apparent crime was to have highlighted various apparent irregularities in the manner with which the town hall had dealt with urban development.
 Even worse, I had defined perceived conflict of interest as a “form of corruption” in a Facebook comment.

-I thought I was acting as a normal journalist covering public issues.
+I thought I was acting as a normal journalist covering public issues from my base at the United Nations Palais des Nations in Geneva.
 And I discovered later, the European law firm Taylor Wessing asserted in a 2006 report that people in France are much better off than in the United Kingdom or the United States in defending themselves against defamation charges.
 “The libel jurisdiction is generally more defendant friendly,” it said.
 “Defendants who are unable to establish truth can present evidence of good faith, such as belief in the truth of the statement, deadline pressures, desire to inform the public, and the use of the word ‘allegedly’.”
 Good faith defenses stand if “the statement is based on a serious investigation, the statement concerns a matter of public importance, the tone and balance of the statement is measured and objective, and there is no trace of personal hostility in the statement.”

 It hasn’t seemed to work in my case.
 Not only was the comment taken completely out of context – it was part of a long-running public debate about the destruction of cultural heritage throughout the country – but the court failed to take into account that my definition was based on broadly-accepted European Union, UN, OECD and other international norms.
 I also found it ironic that French law was seeking to punish an American journalist whose reporting was highlighting the need to protect France’s village patrimoine.